Anshe Chesed Fairmount Temple

-Anshe Chesed Fairmount Temple is a Reform Jewish temple in Beachwood, Ohio, the oldest existing Jewish congregation in the Cleveland area.
-The name Anshe Chesed is Hebrew for "People of Loving Kindness".
+Anshe Chesed Fairmount Temple (transliterated from Hebrew as "People of Loving Kindness"), commonly called the Fairmount Temple, was a Reform Jewish congregation and synagogue, located at 23737 Fairmount Boulevard, in Beachwood, Ohio, in the United States.
+The congregation was the oldest Jewish congregation in the Cleveland area through mid-2024.
 The congregation's membership exceeded 2,000 families in the mid-1990s.

-The synagogue is a member of the Union for Reform Judaism.
+The synagogue was a member of the Union for Reform Judaism.
+On 1 July 2024, Fairmount Temple merged with Temple Tifereth-Israel to create a new Reform congregation, Mishkan Or.

 History

-In 1841, the congregation was established as a German Orthodox synagogue.
-On February 28, 1842, the synagogue was chartered as a part of Anshe Chesed.
+In 1841, the congregation was established as a German Orthodox synagogue and officially chartered on February 28, 1842.
 In 1845, the Israelitic Anshe Chesed Society was formed when the Israelite Society (part of the original congregation) merged with Anshe Chesed.

-In 1846, the congregation built Cleveland's first synagogue on Eagle Street, now where Progressive Field is located.
+The following year, the congregation built Cleveland's first synagogue on Eagle Street, now where Progressive Field is located.

+Michaelis Machol served as rabbi from 1876 to 1907.
 In 1887, the congregation moved out of downtown toward the then newly built neighborhoods on the east side of Cleveland along with the rest of the Jewish community of Cleveland, and dedicated its second building on East 25th Street and Scovill Avenue.

 In 1912, the congregation moved further east when it built a new synagogue on East 82nd Street and Euclid Avenue.
 The mammoth synagogue became known as the Euclid Avenue Temple.

 In the mid-1800s it became a member of the Union of American Hebrew Congregations for two years, then left, to rejoin in 1907 and adopt the Union Prayer Book when Louis Wolsey, its first American-born American-educated rabbi became its spiritual leader.
 Wolsey led the congregation from 1907 to 1924.
-Barnett R. Brickner was rabbi of the congregation from 1925 until his death in 1953.
+Barnett R. Brickner was rabbi of the congregation from 1925 until his death in 1958.